jherey/amazing-cabbage/src/pages/posts/creating-an-amazon-ec2-instance.md

 ---
 This tutorial will be about creating an Amazon EC2 instance similar to my previous [article](https://jherey.netlify.com/posts/creating-an-ubuntu-digital-ocean-droplet/) on creating a Digital Ocean droplet.

-**EC2** is a virtual computing environment which provides resizable compute capacity in the cloud.
+**EC2** is a virtual computing environment that provides resizable compute capacity in the cloud.
 It is designed to make scaling web applications easy.
 EC2 instances can be launched with a variety of operating systems like Ubuntu, Microsoft Server, CentOS, etc.

 ## Steps

 1. Create an account or sign-in to AWS [here](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup).
 2. **Choose a region:** select a region where you want your server to be located.
 Regions help to optimise latency and minimise costs.

 ![selecting a region](/images/screenshot-2019-10-15-at-5.13.35-pm.png)